Occupational Therapy Assistant (OTA)

-The Fall 2014 OTA Application Packet is currently linked to the bottom of this page.
-A review of this packet is a guide for advanced planning for fall 2015 application to the OTA Program.
-Applicants for fall 2015 will need to access, download and follow all steps outlined in the Fall 2015 OTA Application packet when it becomes available in late summer [August].
+The Fall 2015 OTA Application Packet is currently linked to the bottom of this page and can serve as a good guide for for reviewing the likely expectations of the fall 2016 application.
+However, changes may be made and applicants for fall 2016 will need to access, download and follow all steps outlined in the Fall 2016 OTA Application packet when it becomes available on this web page in July 2015.

-Students wishing to transfer courses into NSCC from another academic institution are advised to review the criteria, policy and procedure for obtaining approval of transfer credit.
-Authorized staff within the Enrollment and Student Records office conduct formal reviews for transfer credit of general education requirements.
+TRANSFER CREDIT: Official transfer credit review is conducted by authorized staff within the Enrollment and Student Records office (Registrar's office).
+Students wishing to transfer courses into NSCC from another academic institution are advised to review the criteria, policy and procedure for obtaining approval of transfer credit posted on the Registrar's office web page.

-The requirements for submitting an application for Fall 2014 admission consideration may be found by downloading the Occupational Therapy Assistant 2014 Admission Application Packet (Traditional and Accelerated).
+OTA PROGRAM APPLICATION PACKET: The requirements for submitting an application for Fall 2015 admission consideration may be found by downloading the Occupational Therapy Assistant 2015 Admission Application Packet (Traditional and Accelerated).